 In his more than 60 years on the jazz scene, saxophonist Jimmy Heath has done it all.
 Having appeared on more than 125 records both as a soloist and a composer, Heath embodies the history of jazz, known for always making his musical statements with style.
 Heath grew up in Philadelphia alongside brothers Percy and Tootie, both renowned jazz musicians in their own right.
 His saxophone style, so reminiscent of Charlie Parker that it earned him the nickname "Little Bird," landed him gigs with Dizzy Gillespie, Cannonball Adderley, James Moody and others.
 Heath's compositions such as "CTA" and "Gingerbread Boy" have become jazz standards and have been recorded by Miles Davis, Lee Morgan, and Chick Corea.
 As a member of the Heath Brothers, he was nominated for a GRAMMY Award in 1980.
 His teaching experience includes a 10-year association with Queens College, where he was a professor in the music department and director of jazz studies.
 In 1994, Heath was the recipient of the Thelonious Monk Institute of Jazz Maria Fisher Founder's Award.

-Sonya Jackson is Managing Director of Corporate Social Investment for United Airlines and President of the United Airlines Foundation.
-Before joining United Airlines, Jackson served as President and CEO of Reflexxus Communications, Inc., where she provided a broad range of public relations, organizational planning, leadership development, and community investment strategies.
+Sonya Y. Jackson is a leader in corporate social responsibility and reputation management.
+Most recently, she was Managing Director of Corporate and Community Affairs for United Airlines and President of the United Airlines Foundation, where she was responsible for guiding the mission, vision and strategy for social investments that drive the company’s image and reputation in corporate responsibility.
 Jackson previously held the post of President, BP Foundation and Senior Global Business Adviser for BP’s Global Social Investment Business Unit.
 She has also served as Executive Director of The Sears-Roebuck Foundation and Assistant Director of the Sara Lee Foundation.